Wyatt Earp house in Tombstone AZ - it's located just as you enter town.

 Afterwards, half the town supported the Earp brothers' (and Doc Holliday) actions.
 But half did not.
 Tombstone was divided on their methods in dealing with local ranchers known as the Cowboys.
 The Earps became even less popular, when the court didn't hold them accountable.

 Virgil Earp lost his position as the U.S. Deputy Marshal.
-Wyatt was not able to get a lawman position either.
+Wyatt was not able to get a Tombstone lawman position either.
 They did still have some friends in the ranks of the law, local government and professions.
+So Wyatt was able to get an appointment to replace Virgil as U.S. Deputy Marshal.
 But then the Earp brothers became targets, since they weren't held to justice.
 That is, in the opinion of many.

 Then on March 18, 1882 Morgan Earp was killed in Campbell & Hatch's Saloon on Allen Street.
 The assassins shot through the back door from an alleyway.
 Wyatt Earp was devastated, but livid.
 He was determined to avenge his two brothers.